Luew2/Acadia/README.md

 For ENV_CHROME_PROFILE see *First Time Setup* Selenium step below.

 ## Run Generator
-Run the main file in the desired sub-project directory.

 Currently: run main.py in the root directory -- make sure the above environment variables are set.

 ## Run Selenium